News

 Again, each worked to a different extent on the three enveloped viruses: some disrupted all three, some only one.
 However, none of the peptoids could inactivate the non-enveloped coxsackie B3 virus, ...

 But the non-enveloped viruses studied were resistant to all cleansers tested — both skin-friendly cleansers and harsh soaps.
-The most resistant of the viruses tested was norovirus, which causes ...
+The most resistant of the viruses tested was norovirus, ...

 Enveloped viruses have a lipid membrane, while nonenveloped viruses are those without a lipid membrane.
 Generally, nonenveloped viruses are more resistant to disinfectants.